*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Step six: Put in the game and turn on Sega Genesis, even if you don’t see it on TV yet.
 You should see the power light on the Sega Genesis fire up, and doing this first will assist in getting the TV settings when you are searching for the right channel.

 Step seven: Turn the TV to the station you choose on the back of the game system.
-If everything went right and your game works, then you can begin playing your console.
+If everything went right and your game works, then you can begin playing on your console.

 This is a method that will give you a better picture quality from Sega Genesis on classic CRT or tube TVs.
 Consider this method whenever possible since it has improved image quality over the RF connection is very noticeable